 Our method for solving problems and creating opportunities is called the “Rockefeller Ethic.”

 What is the “Rockefeller Ethic?”

 The Rockefeller Ethic comes directly from the way Winthrop Rockefeller lived and worked and is drawn from his leadership style.
-Winthrop showed us that when we add these three values together the change we make together is transformational.
+Winthrop showed us that by combining these three values, the change we make together is transformational.

 Where do I fit in?

 The Institute develops programs that create sustainable and positive change that improve the quality of life of all Arkansans.
-Our programs staff is trained to lead people through meetings that address a specific issue.
+Our team is trained to lead people through meetings that address a specific issue.
 We pick issues and people for whom the Rockefeller Ethic will make a significant impact.

-We offer three workshops that are excellent professional development on their own, or can be added to conferences our guests hold at the Institute.
-Ranging in duration from 90 minutes to a full-day and led by an Institute staff member, the workshops teach people how to use the Rockefeller Ethic in their own work.
+We offer several workshops that are excellent professional development on their own or can be added to conferences our guests hold at the Institute.
+Ranging in duration from 90 minutes to a full day and led by an Institute staff member, the workshops teach people how to use the Rockefeller Ethic in their own work.